Friday, June 14, 2013

 The Lord Desireth Fine and Bountiful Sunshine Upon thy Pecker

-It has been decided that from this moment on we will only speak of good weather.
-There will be no fretting about thunderstorms, no attachment of fenders, no internal debates about if you should ride the beater bike, no rationalizations about how you could just come for the cookout, no rummaging around for rain jackets, and so on.
-We will still ride in the rain, of course, but we are not to think about it.
+It hath been decided that from this moment on we will only speaketh of good weather.
+There shall be no fretting about thunderstorms, no attachment of fenders, no internal debates about if thou should rideth the beater bike, no rationalizations about how thou could just cometh for the cookout, no rummaging around for rain jackets, and so on.
+We shall still ride if it rains, of course, but we are not to think about it.

-We will think only positive thoughts about global warming, ozone holes, UV warnings, skin cancer, heat exposure, and 3rd degree sunburn.
+We will thinketh only positive thoughts about global warming, ozone holes, SPF 60, skin cancer, heat exposure, and 3rd degree sunburn.

 Hereby signed and decreed.